 Budget constraints are a major concern for cities all over the country and around the world.
 Additionally, I‘ve never had a discussion with cities or councils where they complain about having too many people on staff….
 Rather, it’s the opposite.
 Becoming more efficient with people resources is a never-ending pursuit.
 Despite these trends, I rarely come across customers that tell me that they intend to simply buy the cheapest products on the market.
 Most people fully understand that you get what you pay for, and something that is simply cheaper may have unintended consequences that drive up the total lifetime cost of ownership.
 However, it does happen where cheaper products are purchased based on today’s price without fully considering the financial impacts that the decision can have further down the road.

 What’s in a product’s price?
 For parking meters, this may include the following: upfront costs, ongoing fees, materials, spare parts like batteries, labor to operate and maintain, credit card fees (both vendor as well as interchange fees)..
 However, what is not included in the cost calculation is the expense to replace the product pre-maturely if its capabilities underwhelm or longevity expectations fall short.
-Another common pitfall in the parking industry is when consumers expect features that are not available.
+Another common pitfall in the parking industry is when consumers expect features that are not available, such as virtual (cloud-based) parking permitting solutions.
 The point is that products that are not built for the future will cost more in the long run.

 Generally this “future proofing” value is not typically considered.
 All of these considerations contribute to a factor that is much more important than price….. the real comparison should be made on a product’s value.

 Any industry where price is the most important factor will typically drive innovation out of the market.
 In the end, it’s the customers of those industries who are directly and negatively affected.